 A 3 day/2 night trip with young kids (up to 6 years old)

 I won’t assume that people reading this have never left home with a young child before so I won’t spend a great deal of time pointing out there are steep cliffs, long drops, deep water and other natural hazards that can easily be avoided by holding hands or just keeping an eye out.

 Camp at Foster Falls.
-There’s no power, but there’s water, flush toilets and hot showers.
+There’s no power, but there are water spigots, flush toilets, and hot showers.
 Each site is level, has a fire ring, picnic table, and lantern pole.

 Arrive, set up and walk to the falls overlook.
 Keep going off to the right, following the Fiery Gizzard Trail around the top of the falls.
 The trail crosses the creek on a bridge (non-swinging) and pops out on the other side for a nice view down to the falls and the swimming hole below.

 Keep following the trail for another 2 miles to the Small Wilds camping area.
 It’s easy walking with some nice overlooks.
 Finish up at the bluff across from the campsites and head back to camp the same way.

 Head toward Stone Door and stop along the way at Greeter Falls.
 It’s an easy half-mile walk back to the top of the falls where the trail goes upstream to an area above the falls that has good water-play potential in low flow times.